nextpulse/slate/source/index.html.md

 # Roadmap

 - Additional data sources

-- Async/callback requests

-- API to retrieve the spot price for an asset or a trade pair.
-Is this useful?
-Let us know hello@path.tech

 [Path.Tax](https://path.tax)  is our reference application built on top of the Path.
 API platform.
 The architecture decouples the business logic from the data layer.
 So information like gain and loss are not offered as part of the base API platform.
 If you are interested in learning more please contact us directly at hello@path.tech